How Many Soccer Teams Are In The Olympics?

-In men's Olympic soccer, teams are divided into four groups with four teams in each.
-Every team plays the other three teams in their group, and the top two teams from each pool move onto the quarter final knockout stage.
-The knockout stage consists of eight teams in total, with two teams from each of the four divisions.
+In men’s Olympic soccer, teams are divided into four groups, with four teams in each.
+Every team plays the other three teams in their group, and the top two teams from each pool move onto the quarter-final knockout stage.
+The knockout stage consists of eight teams in total, with two teams from each of the four groups.

 To make the Olympics, most of these teams must participate in pre-tournament qualification games and special tournaments specific to their regions.
-Teams such as Brazil, Germany, England, and France usually have an easier time advancing to the world stage.
+The pre-tournament games are organized in accordance with FIFA regulations.

-Here were the groups for the 2020 Tokyo Olympics:
+Here are the groups that were created for the 2020 Tokyo Olympics:

 |Group A||Japan, South Africa, Mexico, France|

-For the group round, 3 points are earned for a win, 1 point for a draw, and 0 points for a defeat.
+For the group round, three points are earned for a win, one point for a draw, and zero points for a defeat.
 Wins are hard to come by, and a three-point win in the preliminary round is huge for a country.

-The most points to have attained after the divisional/pool round is 9 points (this is if the team goes 3-0).
-If a team wins a game, draws a game, and loses a game, they will finish with 4 points.
+The most points it is possible to attain after the divisional/pool round is nine points (this is if the team goes 3-0).
+If a team wins a game, draws a game, and loses a game, they will finish with four points.

-The top two teams from each four-team group make the final elite eight, and competition is bound to be both entertaining and intense.
+The top two teams with the most points from each four-team group make the eight-team knockout stage, and competition is bound to be both entertaining and intense.

 In the Olympics, each game consists of two 45-minute halves.
 If the game is scoreless or tied after 90 minutes, a 30-minute extra-time period is played (two 15-minute halves).
 If the game is still scoreless or tied, a five-player penalty shootout will determine the outcome of the contest.